dpwolfe/otucha/README.md

 #### Status

-Builds and runs on Mac OS X and Windows natively and in browser with Emscripten.
+Builds and runs on Mac OS X and Windows natively as well as in browser using Emscripten.
 Currently working on integrating a console.

 #### Developer Setup